 I’m glad I saw the Brazilian side first since I got the overall picture of what I was seeing and got a taste of feeling some of the power of the Devil’s Throat.

-Then, on the Argentinean side, I experienced the falls up-close and almost individually, and witnessed the “grand finale” of being right at the mouth of the Devil’s Throat.
+Then, on the Argentinean side, I experienced the falls up close and almost individually and witnessed the “grand finale” of being right at the mouth of the Devil’s Throat.

 Both parks offer lots of information along the way, so there’s no need to hire a guide.

 If you’re continuing your trip across the border, I recommend exploring more of both

 If heading south, Argentina has plenty to see, from enjoying Buenos Aires to exploring the glaciers at El Calafate.

 Essential Info: Logistical Tips and Tricks to Book your Trip to Iguazu Falls

 Parque Nacional do Iguaçu (Brazil) – Official Site

 Entrance: 78 Reais ($14)